 God longs to take our weakness and exchange it for His strength.

 …Therefore, in order to keep me from becoming conceited, I was given a thorn in my flesh, a messenger of Satan, to torment me.
 Three times I pleaded with the Lord to take it away from me.
 But he said to me, “My grace is sufficient for you, for my power is made perfect in weakness.”
 Therefore I will boast all the more gladly about my weaknesses, so that Christ’s power may rest on me.
 That is why, for Christ’s sake, I delight in weaknesses, in insults, in hardships, in persecutions, in difficulties.
-For when I am weak, then I am strong. – 2 Corinthians 12:7-10 (NIV)
+For when I am weak, then I am strong. – 2 Corinthians 12:7-10 (NIV, emphasis added)

 This particular passage in 2 Corinthians has long been debated by scholars and Bible teachers.
 What exactly was Paul talking about when he mentions having a thorn in his flesh?
 Some say it was an illness, but I believe the verse says it all.

 - Paul refers to the thorn as a “messenger of Satan.”